DuckSpencer/mayari-pwa/README.md

 Mayari is a Progressive Web App (PWA) that creates personalized children's stories using artificial intelligence.
 Parents can generate educational explanations or fantasy stories tailored for children aged 2-5 years, turning daily questions into magical bedtime adventures.

+> Project Status: See `docs/technical/status.md` for the up-to-date implementation status and next actions.

 ## 🎯 Project Vision

 Mayari addresses two core challenges parents face: